© Crown copyright 2019

 Cooperation through the London-Hong Kong Financial Services Forum has helped establish London’s status as an offshore hub for RMB trading.

 The economies of Hong Kong and mainland China are increasingly integrated.
 The Hong Kong/Mainland China Closer Economic Partnership Agreement (CEPA) was signed in 2003.
 Under CEPA, Hong Kong companies (including UK companies with substantive business operations in Hong Kong for 3-5 years) get preferential access into the mainland market.
 On trade in goods, the arrangement allows tariff free imports of all goods of Hong Kong origin into China.
 A new agreement on trade in services was signed in November 2015, allowing Hong Kong service providers unrivalled access to the Chinese market.
 CEPA was further enhanced for cross-boundary investments in June 2017.
-We expect the development of the Greater Bay Area initiative (Guangdong cities, Hong Kong and Macao) to provide ever-deepening economic integration as the region becomes a leading free trade area.
+We expect the development of the Greater Bay Area initiative, launched in February 2019 (covering nine cities in Guangdong province plus Hong Kong and Macao) to provide ever-deepening economic integration as the region becomes a leading free trade area.

 The Shanghai-Hong Kong Stock Connect pilot scheme was launched on 17 November 2014 and allows international investors to invest in mainland China’s A-share market and Chinese investors to invest in Hong Kong.
 In August 2016, the aggregate quota of the Shanghai-Hong Kong Stock Connect was lifted to deepen financial linkages with the mainland.
 After repeated delays due to market volatility, the Shenzhen-Hong Kong Stock Connect was launched in December 2016.
 The operation of this scheme mirrors its Shanghai-Hong Kong counterpart – with its tech stocks offering investors a higher yield alternative to Shanghai’s blue chip stocks with typical annual returns potentially as high as 25%.